KevinJordil/GapsGrades/README.md

-# Gapse new grades notifier
+# Gaps new grades notifier

 Sends a Telegram notification when there is a new note on Gaps